cortex-js/cortex-js.github.io/kb-compute-engine.md

 ### Nominal vs Structural Types

-By default, types are nominal, meaning that to be compatible, they must have the same name and not just the same structure.
+By default, types are nominal, meaning that to be compatible two types must have the same name and not just the same structure.

 ```js